charlie0129/pcp/README.md

 - **Rate limiting**: Control transfer speed and file processing rate
 - **Progress tracking**: Real-time progress display with speed statistics
 - **Verification**: Optional SHA256 checksum verification
+- **User-friendly logs**: Logs are structured and can easily be parsed by human or machines.
+If stderr is a terminal, logs are colorized to optimize human readability.
+Otherwise, logs are written in JSON format for machine parsing.

 ## Building